spacetelescope/jwst/docs/jwst/combine_1d/description.rst

 SOURCE_ID, NELEMENTS, SOURCE_TYPE, SOURCE_RA, SOURCE_DEC, SPECTRAL_ORDER.

-Note that the vector columns have the same length for all the sources in the table, meaning that the number of columns in the table is set by the spectrum with the most data points.
+Note that the vector columns have the same length for all the sources in the table, meaning that the number of elements in the table rows is set by the spectrum with the most data points.
-The other spectra are NaN-padded to match the longest spectrum, and the number of data points for each spectrum is recorded in the NELEMENTS column.
+The other spectra are NaN-padded to match the longest spectrum, and the number of valid data points for each spectrum is recorded in the NELEMENTS column.

 For example, to access the wavelength and flux for a specific source ID (say, 1200) and in a WFSSMultiCombinedSpecModel: